Feeling overwhelmed: 9 tips for dealing with stress

 While a lot of the things that trigger stress in our modern-day lives (think traffic, work emails and social media) don’t require you to run or fight for your life, they still trigger the fight-or-flight response.

 Exercising regularly can help you cope with stress.
-A combination of aerobic and strength training, as well as stretching or yoga, is optimal for stress management.
+A combination of aerobic and resistance training (strength training in the US), as well as stretching or yoga, is optimal for stress management.

 3. Talk to a friend